 EBITDA is the number one value driver of your business.
 The more sustainable, higher percent and level of EBITDA, the higher the multiple of EBITDA will be for your business.
 If you have high EBITDA, it will provide more buyers for your business and a buffer for other areas of your business that may have challenges.

-Industry value drivers of a business are the cyclical nature, volatility, current performance of your industry, and outlook for its future.
-As an example, home builders typically are valued relatively low because they will always be very cyclical, i.e. when the economy is heathy, they do well, when the economy is unhealthy, they generally do poorly.
-On the other hand, a manufacture of pharmaceuticals, a business is less effected by the economy and as such, sells for a higher multiple of EBITDA.
+Industry value drivers of a business are the cyclical nature, volatility, current performance of your industry, and outlook for the future of your industry.
+As an example, home builders typically are valued relatively low because they will always be very cyclical, i.e. when the economy is healthy, they do well, when the economy is unhealthy, they generally do poorly.
+On the other hand, a manufacturer of pharmaceuticals, a business is less affected by the economy, and as such, sells for a higher multiple of EBITDA.

 What are the external and internal financial value drivers associated with operating your business?
 External would be how the economy and outlook for the economy affect your business.
-Internal would measure health of the overall profitability, utilization of Assets, Debt, and Cash Flow of the company.
+Internal would measure health of the overall profitability, balance sheet, utilization of assets, debt, and cash flow of the company.

 How dependent is the company on its owner?
 The less an owner does in the business, the more valuable the business is.
 For some companies to increase value they need to hire a replacement for the owner.
 Others have to hire key employees, and most just need to delegate.
 The culture that you have created within your management team and throughout your company matters.

 Customer, vendor, and vendor location concentration all impact the value of your business.
 Typically, customer concentration is the most important.
 To get a buyer across the finish line, the buyer needs to find comfort with any concentration challenges.

 Does your company compete on value or price?
 Typically, businesses that compete on value has less competition than those that compete on price.
 Companies without a well-defined niche may have many competitors, however, they could own their niche with very few competitors.